-Clicking "Add New Notifications" shows the address book allowing a recipient to be selected.
-Clicking "Next" brings up the screen in Figure 12.11; for the T-P23, this should already be selected as "Event" and "Triggered" as shown.
-Clicking "Finish" creates the notification.
+Clicking on "Add New Notifications" will show the address book allowing a recipient to be selected.
+Clicking "Next" will bring up the screen in Figure 12.11; for the T-P22, this should already be selected as "Event" and "Triggered" as shown.
+Clicking "Finish" will create the notification.